 Gardening on social media

 Gardening is the perfect hobby for a recluse.
 You can plan a garden, order plants and harvest a crop without needing to talk to another gardener face-to-face.
 But there are times when you'll have questions and you can turn to social media to get answers.
 It used to be that you had to join a garden club to socialize with local gardeners and get advice from someone in your area.
 Garden clubs are atrophying because today's gardeners are diverse and can fulfill their needs online.
 Want to "meet" other gardeners without having to put on pants?
-They're on Twitter, Facebook, Google+, Flickr, YouTube, and specialty sites like MyFolia, Garden Web, and Dave's Garden.
+They're on Twitter, Facebook, Google+, Flickr, YouTube, and specialty sites like MyFolia, Garden Web and Dave's Garden.
 Even sites like Reddit have gardening communities that you can tap for practical gardening information and camaraderie.

 With so much free gardening information available online, there's no reason you can't grow a successful garden.
 Visit and bookmark these online gardening resources to grow your green thumb this year.
-Got a favorite site we didn't mention?
-Leave a note in the comments.

 Ramon is the original urban garden blogging male espousing a DIY philosophy to gardening and garden projects.
 Better known online as MrBrownThumb, he’s been demystifying gardening secrets for average gardeners online since 2005.
 Besides writing the popular MrBrownThumb garden blog he’s co-founder of @SeedChat on Twitter, the creative director of One Seed Chicago, and founder of the Chicago Seed Library.